nledenyi/PlexScripts/Plex TV Show Export to Excel/plex-tv-show-export-readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL-3.0 License.
+See the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments